TheMiridius/TheMiridius/README.md

-- 👋 Hi, I’m @TheMiridius
+- 👋 Hi, I’m Thomas@TheMiridius
+-
 - 👀 I’m interested in products and services that make a true impact on the world;

-- 🌱 I’m currently learning Full Stack Cloud Development and UX Design;
+- 🌱 Current Assets: HTML, CSS, Cloud Computing
-- 💞️ I’m looking to collaborate and lead a project with like minded individuals that want to create something amazing.
-Projects that interest me include:
-Blockchain, DeFi and Cloud based applications.
-I believe the Food Industry can benefit immensely from Blockchain Technology and would like to see myself and those willing to join, attend to and deliver solutions that will improve the Food Industry.
+- ⛏  Assets In Development: Javascript, React, Solidity, & Truffle

+- 💞️ I am motivate by result-driven people with an emphasis on user-centric design and would love to build amazing projects with like-minded individuals.
+I have a strong knowledge in Blockchain Technology, DeFi and Cloud based applications.

-- 📫 How to reach me: https://www.linkedin.com/in/thomasgibney9/
+- 📫 How to reach me: **https://www.linkedin.com/in/thomasgibney9/** or even better why dont we have a coffee.

 <!---
 TheMiridius/TheMiridius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.